 He ended up homeless, sleeping in his car or on the street, gaining weight, working dead-end jobs, taking on enormous debt and unsure how he was going to get out of the situation.
 In 2017 he made a commitment to begin losing weight.
 For him, that was the beginning of a long journey of self-improvement.

 “All the negative things people have said about me, I started to cancel it out,” he said.
 “Living in that mindset wasn’t healthy.
 I was on anti-depressants, I was depressed, I was suicidal.
-I got rid of the weight and said this is step one of the journey.
-Now I needed to get my high school diploma.”
+I got rid of the weight and said this is step one of the journey.”

 Malcolm had known about UEI College in Gardena for years but he finally scheduled a time to visit the campus for a tour.
 As soon as he took did, he felt like it was the right place for him.
-He enrolled in the Business Office Administration program and began taking courses to get his high school diploma through a third-party provider that works with UEI students.
+He enrolled in the Business Office Administration program and began taking courses.

-Each night he recalls doing work for his business office administration courses and then staying up even later to do his high school work.
+Each night he recalls doing work for his business office administration courses.
 It was exhausting but he felt encouraged each time he saw another student achieve it and get a special shout out on social media.

 Brian Gatlin, Student Services Coordinator at UEI Gardena, said he could tell in the beginning that Malcolm struggled but he had perfect attendance and worked hard.
 With encouragement from the staff, he was able to achieve.